Best 2017 NFL draft classes in every division

 AFC East

 It's hard not to like the Bills' overall approach and execution in the draft.
-With McDermott serving as de facto general manager -- unless you actually think the Bills let Doug Whaley take the wheel for the draft before firing him the next morning -- the Bills balanced short-term needs with future considerations.
-McDermott netted the Chiefs' 2018 first-round pick by trading down from No. 10 then found his potential No. 1 cornerback in LSU's Tre'Davious White (first round) and No. 2 receiver in East Carolina's Zay Jones (second round).
+With Sean McDermott serving as de facto general manager -- unless you actually think the Bills let Doug Whaley take the wheel for the draft before firing him the next morning -- the Bills balanced short-term needs with future considerations.
+McDermott netted the Chiefs' 2018 first-round pick by trading down from No. 10, then found his potential No. 1 cornerback in LSU's Tre'Davious White (first round) and No. 2 receiver in East Carolina's Zay Jones (second round).
 Second-round pick Dion Dawkins (Temple) also could start immediately at right tackle.
 Read the reporters' takes.

 AFC North